zianti/projects/README.md

   - Given a folder, reads all files in all subfolders
   - Shows GUI to organize files by size, type, date
   - Possibility to output organized folder stucture
 - Link: ?

+### Diablo Quick Guides
+#### Quick guides for classes and build with everything on one page at a glance
+- Platform: Web
+- Tech: ?
+- Features:
+  - Simple page with quick guides for builds
+  - See relevant gear stats etc. at a glance
+  - No need to crawl through convoluted sites
+- Link: ?

+### Diablo Item Compare
+#### Upload images of items and see the calculated performance difference
+- Platform: Web
+- Tech: ?
+- Features:
+  - Given two images, calculate the difference in performance
+  - Remembers previous items
+  - Use optical image recognition for the stats
+- Link: ?